The 4 Types of Eagles Found in the United States! (2023)

 Did you know that Bald Eagles build the largest nests in the world?

 Their nests start “small,” but eagles add new layers each year.
 The biggest one EVER found was 10 feet wide (3 meters) and 20 feet tall (6 meters) and weighed in at 3 tons!
 Bald Eagles would keep adding to their nests each year, but what happens is that the structures get so heavy they eventually fall out of the tree, and the birds have to start over.

 The Bald Eagle probably doesn’t sound like what you think.
 If you imagine an intimidating eagle call, then you would be wrong.
 I think they sound more like a gull, with trills and little whistles.
-In fact, movie directors are so unimpressed with the sounds a Bald Eagle makes, it’s common for them to use the call of a Red-tailed Hawk instead for dramatic effect!
+In fact, movie directors are so unimpressed with the sounds a Bald Eagle makes, that it’s common for them to use the call of a Red-tailed Hawk instead for dramatic effect!

 With unmatched eyesight, it is not at all surprising that Bald Eagles hunt from as high as 10,000 feet (3 km) in the air.
 Their vision is about eight times better than humans.
 More importantly, these eagles can see into the ultraviolet portion of the spectrum.
 This adaptation is helpful because it allows them to see past the reflections on the water’s surface and find fish that would otherwise be invisible in the glare.